Cyfrin/solidity-by-example.github.io/src/pages/0.6/sol/Mapping/index.md

+---
+title: Mapping
+version: 0.6.0
+description: Example of using mapping in Solidity
+---

 Maps are created with the syntax `mapping(keyType => valueType)`.

 `keyType` can be value types such as `uint`, `address` or `bytes`.